 Actinic keratoses (AK) are precancerous skin lesions due to chronic, prolonged sun exposure.

 Classically, AKs are considered to be an “egg” (baby) form of Squamous Cell Carcinoma.
 New research is further demonstrating the importance of properly treating these lesions as a disease state over the body and not just as isolated lesions.
-When present, patients describe AKs as rough, scaly, sometimes red, flat sand-paper feeling growths.
+When present, our Oregon dermatology patients describe AKs as rough, scaly, sometimes red, flat sandpaper-like growths.
 If untreated, these lesions may progress to non-melanoma skin cancer (typically squamous cell carcinoma).
-Early intervention can halt and help “unwind the hands of time” in the progression of the disease, as well as making the skin appear more healthy and youthful.
+Early intervention can halt and help “unwind the hands of time” in the progression of the disease, as well as make the skin appear more healthy and youthful.

 While traditionally each individual lesion was treated with liquid nitrogen, the infamous “freezing” or “burning”, newer evidence is guiding modern clinicians to more effective and long lasting therapeutic options.